Hazratbal Shrine: 1963 relic disappearance episode

-The Moi-e-Muqqadas, a relic widely believed by Muslims to be the hair of Muhammad, was reported to have gone missing from the shrine on 27 December 1963.
+The Moi-e-Muqqadas was reported to have gone missing from the shrine on 27 December 1963.
 Following its disappearance, mass demonstrations were held all over the state, with hundreds of thousands of protesters out in the streets.
-On 31 December, Indian Prime Minister Jawaharlal Nehru made a broadcast to the nation on the disappearance of the sacred Muslim relic, and sent a team from the Central Bureau of Investigation into Jammu and Kashmir to probe the suspected theft.
-The relic was recovered by Indian authorities on 4 January 1964, at the instigation of Sayyid Meerak Shah Kashani and others.
+On 31 December, Indian Prime Minister Jawaharlal Nehru made a broadcast to the nation on the disappearance of the relic, and sent a team from the Central Bureau of Investigation into Jammu and Kashmir to probe the suspected theft.
+It was recovered by Indian authorities on 4 January 1964, at the instigation of Sayyid Meerak Shah Kashani and others.
 Shah Kashani said he had seen the relic many times and could easily identify it.
 Identification by its caretakers and other investigation made by the Government of Jammu and Kashmir (law and order), special identification team says its authenticity is indeed original.
+A public viewing of the relic was held on 6 February 1964 in remembrance of Ali bin Abu Talib.
+The incident led to communal tensions and riots in the Indian state of West Bengal and East Pakistan (now Bangladesh), due to which India saw a refugee influx of around 200,000 people between December 1963 and February 1964.
+Demands were made that it be officially identified by the elders.
+It was charged that political bosses had stolen the hair so they could later come to power by taking credit for restoring it.